apptainer/singularity-userdocs/contributing.rst

 For general bugs/issues, you can open an issue `at the GitHub repo
 <https://github.com/hpcng/singularity/issues/new>`_.
 However, if you find a
-security  related issue/problem, please email Singularity Project Team directly at `singularity-security@hpcng.org <mailto:singularity-security@hpcng.org>`_.
+security  related issue/problem, please email the Singularity Security Team directly at `singularity-security@hpcng.org <mailto:singularity-security@hpcng.org>`_.
 More information about the Singularity security policies and procedures can be found `here
 <https://singularity.hpcng.org/security-policy/>`__